sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-02-06-JUnit-testing-with-Objects.md

 such, it's better to manually set the state of the object in a controlled way that doesn't rely on the very methods you are trying to test.

 ---

+### Don't try to test private methods

+Often, we will write private "helper" methods in our code for analyzability reasons.
+This is often done through an `extract method` call.
+These methods are useful.
+However, you shouldn't try to test them directly.
+Remember, we want to test how an object *behaves*, not how it's *implemented*, and private methods are an implementation detail.

+If you find that a private-method (or set of private methods) in a particular procedure is complicated enough that you need to test it, it might be worth considering if those methods should be extracted to a separate class which can be tested independently.

+It's worth noting that you can't call a private method directly in a test.
+This may make you think it's worth making a method `protected` for the sake of testing.
+But by introducing a `protected` method, you run the risk of complicating how your class is used by other classes in the same package.

+In short, if you find that you need to test at a more precise level, that tells you that your class is likely doing too much or getting overly complicated, and decomposition might be a better choice.

+---